Premier Choice for Emergency Rescue Training – 10,000+ Graduates Strong

 PUAEQU001 Prepare, maintain and test response equipment

-Upon successful completion of all units, students will receive a Testamur for the RII30719 Certificate III in Emergency Response and Rescue.
-This qualification, along with any Statement of Attainment issued for partial completion, does not have a formal expiry date.
-However, ongoing industry requirements may recommend periodic refresher training every 2 to 5 years, depending on the individual’s experience, job role, and currency of skills.
-Where applicable, refresher training for specific units of competency can be undertaken through Parabellum International Training (RTO 51786) and booked as individual short courses.
+While the units of competency do not have a formal expiry date, industry expectations may require refresher training every 2 to 5 years, depending on the individual’s experience, job role, and current skill level.
+Refresher training for specific units can be completed through Parabellum International Training (RTO 51786) and booked as individual short courses.

 Entry Requirements